Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Armor/Armor Upgrades/Armor Upgrades.md

 # Capacity

 For a technological [[Armor]] upgrade that requires charges to function, this entry lists the maximum size [[Battery]] the upgrade can hold.
 The batteries that upgrades hold can be recharged as normal using either a generator or a recharging station (see page 234).
-A magic [[Armor]] upgrade that can be used a certain number of times runs on magical charges; these charges are integral to the construction of the item and can’t be replenished with generators or batteries.
+A magic [[Armor]] upgrade that can be used a certain number of times runs on magical charges these charges are integral to the construction of the item and can’t be replenished with generators or batteries.
 Charges for a magic item either refresh each day or never refresh.

 # Usage